wena-cli/wena/README.md

 #### Command description

 Having a description is not required.
-You can optionally define a description using `description()` method:
+You can optionally define a description using the `description()` method:

 ```rust
 use wena::Command